publisha/publisha.github.io/pages/create_speare_play_web.md

 ![Change the name of your repo](../../images/2017/01/changethenameofRepo.png)

-You don't need GitHub.com for the moment, apart from reading this text, but you will need to recall your username and password during the next steps.
+You don't need GitHub.com for the moment but you will need to recall your username and password during the next steps.

 ### Your digital tools
 You will need a text editor that can show and preview web HTML.
 We now want you to download and install _Atom_.
 You can find this [free open source editor here][9ef5b049]